allegheny-college-infm-350-spr-2023/visual-language/README.md

 ## Goals

 * Extending/refining our ability to practice prompt engineering to achieve specific higher-quality results
-* Gaining an understanding of narrative as a function/technology of time at both high-level narrative (story) and event-driven narrative (plot)
+* Gaining an understanding of image narrative as a function/technology of time at both high-level narrative (story) and event-driven narrative (plot)
 * Discussing the ways in which models succeed or fail at creating equitable, fair, and representative stories
 * Discovering other exploitable boundaries and what these offer